1 Beorma Place: Design

 1 Beorma Place was designed by Broadway Malyan with a stepped tower profile inspired by the medieval burgage plots that once characterised the area.
 The tower employs a glazed curtain-wall façade with aluminium detailing and a granite-clad podium.
 Sustainability measures include a fully electric, gas-free energy system, BREEAM Excellent target, rooftop terraces and landscaped public realm at street level.

-The building provides approximately 152,000 sq ft (14,100 m²) of Grade A office space over eleven floors, with additional residential accommodation (around 124 apartments) and ground-floor retail.
+The building provides approximately 152,000 sq ft (14,100 m^{2}) of Grade A office space over eleven floors, with additional residential accommodation (around 124 apartments) and ground-floor retail.
 Amenities include cycle parking, a fitness suite, and outdoor terraces overlooking the city centre.

 Status

 As of 2025, construction of the residential component is nearing completion, with apartments being marketed for occupation from summer 2026.
 The commercial office space is available to let in floor plates from 7,000 sq ft upwards.
-The completed tower will rise to 113 metres (371 feet), making it one of Birmingham’s taller buildings.
+The completed tower will rise to 113 metres (371 feet), making it one of Birmingham's taller buildings.